joshhMD/Instagram-Scraper/README.md

 # Instagram Automation

-This programs automates commonly used functions on Instagram.
+This program automates commonly used functions on Instagram.

 ## Prerequistes